 Good-night, my—” He stopped, bit his lip, and abruptly left me.

 It’s not the best of adaptations, but it’s not the worst either.
-While it’s strange how they decided to leave out her cousins altogether and have her go back to Gateshead instead, it kinda works.
+While it’s strange how they decided to leave out Jane’s cousins altogether and have her go back to Gateshead instead, it kinda works.
 Just a shame there doesn’t really seem to be much of a point to it.
-In the book, she goes back to find Mrs. Reed repentent, saying Jane has an uncle in Madeira and all that, but that she was too resentful to pass on the message back in the day, which of course later leads to Jane finding cousins and inheriting £20k.
-Speaking of money, Rochester is said to be good for £6k a year – I’m pretty sure the book says £20k or so, because I remember him being worth more than the filthy rich Mr. Darcy who has £10k/year.
+In the book, she goes back to find Mrs Reed repentent, saying Jane has an uncle in Madeira and all that, but that she was too resentful to pass on the message back in the day, which of course later leads to Jane finding cousins and inheriting £20k.
+(Speaking of money, Rochester is said to be good for £6k a year – I’m pretty sure the book says £20k or so, because I remember him being worth more than the filthy rich Mr Darcy who has £10k/year.)

 Jane seems a bit quiet and not as spirited as she was when she was a girl, but there’s more fight in her than in Susannah York’s portrayal, so that’s a plus.
 Maybe those ten years at Lowood took their toll.
 Rochester is quite theatrical in the book, but I’m sure he doesn’t crinkle his forhead quite so much.
 I’m rather expecting him to say something smug.
 I don’t quite get the feeling of romance from this adaptation, it’s more dramatic and gloomy, and while Jane looks doe-eyed and innocent, Rochester comes off as a very sexual person, who knows just what to do to get some.
 Had he time-travelled to appear in a modern-day adaptation, woah, we’d need cold showers all around, I reckon.